lukeaschenbrenner/blog/README.md

 tags: [astro]
 category: astro
 sticky: 100  // Document top weight, the larger the number, the greater the weight
-slug: poem/ci //  Permanent link to document
+slug: poem/ci //  Permanent link to document -- slug is a permalink override to the default Astro collections 'id', which is generated from the .md filename.
 mathjax: false // enable formula display
 mermaid: false // enable mermaid
 draft: false